jsonwulff/YamatomichiRef/README.md

 Any convention such as tags?
 Point to be discussed.

+<a name="project-structure"></a>

+## Project file/folder structure

+Somethings that we need to discuss or findout

 <a name="discussion-points"></a>

 ## Point to be discussed

 - [ ] Should we make code reviews and only merge with pull requests?
 - [ ] Should we make any commit message conventions?
+- [ ] Consider the file structure of the project

 <!-- ## Setting up your local developer environment on Mac